josephkelada/Queue-Act-Like-Stack/README.md

 we want 1 queue to hold the real order of the stack at the end of each push() call and during the entire runtime.

 queue 2 is the temporary hold for the elements and queue 1 is the permanent one.

+the showQueue() function in the Stack class actually returns the top() of the queue every iteration of the loop which also calls pop()